EASAC Energy Programme

 Looking to the future, EASAC’s energy steering panel will continue to monitor EU energy and climate policy developments and the progress of related work by the scientific community.
 In particular, EASAC will closely follow the development of the European Green Deal and its related strategies, and will produce independent science based advice for policy makers who are responsible for finalising and implementing the new strategies and actions which are foreseen in this policy roadmap.
 EASAC will also develop science-based policy advice related to the implementation of the new regulatory framework contained in the European Climate Law.
 Using the results of its recent projects, the EASAC energy programme will continue to work with the EASAC environment programme on policy advice for minimising the negative impacts on climate warming of converting coal fired power generation to use forest biomass, and on reducing the GHG emissions from transport.

-During 2023, EASAC has been preparing a new project on “Security of Sustainable Energy Supplies”.
-A new working group is being established and will start working at the beginning of 2024, with a view to publishing an EASAC report in Spring 2025.
+During 2024, EASAC has been working on “Security of Sustainable Energy Supplies” with a view to publishing an EASAC report in Spring 2025.